timesink-dev/timesink/OVERVIEW.md

 Refers to a single movie or cinematic work available on TimeSink.
 Each **Film** is treated as a distinct piece within the platform, with details including its title, director, cast, genre, and synopsis.
 This term encompasses any standalone work of cinema that users can experience as part of a Showcase or later through the Archives.

-### 🍿 Film Showing
+### 🍿 Exhibition

 An individual screening event or presentation of a **Film**, specifically as part of a Showcase.
 It is the "screening moment" for the Film within a given Showcase, similar to how a movie would be scheduled at a specific time in a cinema.
-Film Showings are time-bound, heightening the sense of exclusivity and excitement for audiences, and marking when the Film is available for real-time viewing on TimeSink.
+Exhibitions are time-bound, heightening the sense of exclusivity and excitement for audiences, and marking when the Film is available for real-time viewing on TimeSink.

 ### 🎨 Poster